Paradise Valley Private Jet Charter

 - Phoenix Goodyear Airport, KGYR, GYR, Goodyear, AZ, United States

-- Casa Grande Muni Airport, KCGZ, CGZ, Casa Grande, AZ, United States
+- Casa Grande Municipal Airport, KCGZ, CGZ, Casa Grande, AZ, United States

-- Buckeye Muni Airport, KBXK, BXK, Buckeye, AZ, United States
+- Buckeye Municipal Airport, KBXK, BXK, Buckeye, AZ, United States

 - Payson Airport, KPAN, PAN, Payson, AZ, United States